 ControlCenter-Compact offers high performance in compact form and is often used for small and mid-sized installations.
-The KVM matrix switch comes with up to 80 dynamic ports and can be expanded/cascaded, so the customers can connect up to 432 computers to one system.
-The central modules are available also with 64 and 48 Ports.
+The KVM matrix switch comes with up to 176 dynamic ports and can be expanded/cascaded, so the customers can connect up to thousands of computers to one system.
+The central modules are available also with 128, 80, 64, 48, 32, 16 and 8 Ports.

 ControlCenter-Compact can switch various signals e.g. DVI, DisplayPort, VGA, USB2.0 and many more.
-The system is compatible with both the DVICenter and the ControlCenter-Digital as well as all end devices, which makes it possible to add new systems to existing infrastructures.
+The system is compatible with the ControlCenter-Digital as well as all end devices, which makes it possible to add new systems to existing infrastructures.
 Customers are able to choose between the use of CAT cables or fibre optics when transmitting data.
 A mixed mode is also possible.